TEFL in Hanoi / TESOL in Hanoi (Vietnam)

 There are numerous language centers, kindergartens, international schools, agencies and private schools dedicated to teaching English to the students of Vietnam.
 This abundance of opportunity combined with the all-year-round hiring system creates a very lucrative experience.

-A standard full-time position is considered to be around 20 teaching hours per week; however, there are opportunities to take on less, or more, hours depending on your goals and priorities.
+A standard full-time position is considered to be around 20 to 25 teaching hours per week; however, there are opportunities to take on less or more hours depending on your goals and priorities.

 – an internationally recognized TEFL certificate (original document)

-- a police clearance check (original document, not more than 6 months old)
+- – a police clearance check (original document, no more than 6 months old)

 The second option is a more casual route; something that is not as readily available in nearby TEFL countries such as Japan or South Korea.
-Many people are attracted to the “no strings attached” lifestyle that is available in Vietnam.
+Many people are attracted to the “no-strings-attached” lifestyle that is available in Vietnam.
 It is possible to enter the country on a three-month business visa (which, depending on your nationality, should cost around $90-$130).
+Find more information about this visa at Vietnam Visa, an official website of the Vietnamese Government.

 With this business visa, you can easily find cash- in-hand work at many of the smaller language centers.
 This will require you to renew your business visa at the end of every three months (at a similar cost as the initial visa but with no need to leave the country).
 This option won’t provide you with the benefits of signing up full time with one school, but it will allow you to create your own timetable and working hours.
 It is fairly common to have multiple jobs of this nature as these centers usually offer contracts of around three or four teaching hours per week.
 Three or four of these part-time contracts can provide you with enough money to live a fairly comfortable lifestyle.
 It is possible to survive on as little as 10 hours upwards per week in Vietnam.